damogranlabs/classy_blocks/README.md

 > Warning!
 This project is currently under development and is not yet very user-friendly.
 It still lacks some important features and probably features a lot of bugs.
 However, you're welcome to suggest features, improvements, and point out bugs.

+> Note: version 1.0.0 introduces backwards-incompatible changes in API.
+Use [latest 0.0.1 commit](https://github.com/damogranlabs/classy_blocks/tree/30d12834194313c6243a921267aabf3233454280) for your old scripts.
+However, you might want to give the new version a try...

 # About
 _blockMesh_ is a very powerful mesher but the amount of manual labour it requires to make even the simplest meshes makes it mostly useless.
 Even attempts to simplify or parametrize blockMeshDicts with `#calc` or even